 While her sentiment suggests concern, such shallow understandings of Africa as a place of poverty and helplessness is worrisome, especially given China’s growing economic involvement in Africa.

-The portrayal of a weak Africa is used to highlight China’s strength and global ascension.
 The image of Africa as poor and her people as helpless is further buttressed by popular portrayals, like China’s recent box office hit, Wolf Warrior II in which a Chinese special forces operative goes on a one-man mission to save Chinese nationals and innocent locals from local rebels and mercenaries in an unnamed African country.

 Wolf Warrior simultaneously captures and reinforces stereotypes of Africans as uncivilized, backwards, and simple.
 Cue war, child soldiers, infectious disease, bonfires, helpless Africans, as well as Africans who dance and sing despite the chaos that rages around them.
 The African characters in the film are helpless and dependent on the benevolence of the Chinese.
 The portrayal of a weak Africa is used to highlight China’s strength and global ascension.